spatton0704/W_S5_Challenge/README.md

 This is a **full-stack web application** that comprises both back-end and front-end components.
 If deployed to production, the back-end part would run in the cloud (think Amazon Web Services or Azure), while the front-end would execute inside the user's web browser (like Chrome for Android, or Firefox for desktop).

 As a front-end engineer, your focus is mainly on the files that load **on the user's device**.
-In this particular case, these files live inside the `frontent` folder.
+In this particular case, these files live inside the `frontend` folder.
 The `backend` folder contains a web server built in Node, but the project as a whole is managed as a Node application.
 As such, it contains a `package.json` file at the root, containing some meta-information like name and version, and a few useful scripts developers can use as they work on the app, like "npm test".

 1. You will **clone this repository** to your computer, which will allow you to run the software locally for development and testing purposes.